 I mean, you can think of the earth as a solid, water as liquid, air as a gas, and fire as plasma.
 On the other hand, all the different celestial spheres or heavenly spheres were made up of Aether.
 Sadly, there is no proof of the existence of Aether as of today.
 I hope you know the obvious reason behind it.
 If you do, enlighten me in the comment section.

 According to the Aristotelian principle, only humans can live and evolve in the terrestrial sphere.
-Therefore, Aristotle believed that the four classical elements that constitute the terrestrial sphere were hence corruptable (changeable).
-Meaning in the Aristotelian universe, they can change or transform into each other.
+Therefore, Aristotle believed that the four classical elements that constitute the terrestrial sphere were hence corruptible (changeable).
+In other words, they can change or transform into each other.

 But, for that transformation process to occur, there were some rules to strictly follow.
 In Aristotelian philosophy, an element can only transform with whom they share a property.
 Otherwise, they had to follow a two-step transformation process rather than the normal transformation process.